Acupuncture effective on many points

 joints:

-stiffness, pain, limited mobility, osteoarthritis, rheumatic conditions, joint inflammation, bursitis, muscle or tendon pain, muscle weakness, tremors, cramps, neck and back pain, tennis elbow, fibromyalgia, sprains, sports injuries, recovery after orthopedic surgeries
+stiffness, pain, limited movement, osteoarthritis, rheumatic conditions, joint inflammation, bursitis, muscle or tendon pain, weakness, tremors, cramps, neck and back pain, tennis elbow, fibromyalgia, sprains, sports injuries, recovery after orthopedic surgeries

 gynecology:

-menstrual complaints, premenstrual syndrome (PMS), menopausal symptoms, breast tenderness and pain, certain forms of reduced fertility, leukorrhea, support during IUI/IVF/ICSI procedures
+menstrual issues, premenstrual syndrome (PMS), menopausal symptoms, breast tenderness and pain, certain fertility issues, leukorrhea, support during IUI/IVF/ICSI procedures

 head: